Marcelosolto/Marcelosolto/README.md

   Able and willing to think outside the box.

-  Steadily growing into Fullstack development and recently into , .Net, C#, NodeJS and PHP.
+  Steadily growing into Fullstack development and recently into ,Java, .Net, C#, NodeJS and PHP.

 </div>